-Enlightening visit to The Curry Leaf’s Kemptown Kitchen
+Enlightening visit to the the Curry Leaf Kemptown

 It is well known that Brighton is spoilt for choice when it comes to great Indian restaurants.
 Indian food in the city has evolved from the standard post pub curry house of the 1990’s, to modern and innovative takes on a cuisine that has been much misrepresented.

 At the forefront of that movement has been restaurants such as Indian Summer, The Chilli Pickle and The Curry Leaf Café.
 Each of these fantastic venues has made its mark on the city in their own way, and opened our eyes to what Indian cuisine can and should be.